Today we have a guest post from Holly Klassen, Founder and Editor of The Fussy Baby Site.

 While high need babies may be more challenging than other babies, they are NOT biologically different when it comes to sleep.
 This means that traditional methods of sleep training DO work for high need babies.
 That said, don’t be surprised if it takes longer, and if your baby protests more vehemently than other babies (although surprisingly, this isn’t always the case!).

 Finally, with warm, flexible parenting, high need babies grow up to the strongest, most sensitive kids and adults.
-You may need to adjust your expectations, or adopt parenting styles you may never had considered….but the rewards are so worth it.
+You may need to adjust your expectations, or adopt parenting styles you may never have considered….but the rewards are so worth it.
 I’m convinced these are the kids who end up becoming the next generation of leaders!

 About the Author